LiviaJanke/FGMEXT/README.md

 Fluxgate Magnetometer Extended Mode Data processing

 How to Use:
-1. date and spacecraft selection parameters plus file paths in `params.txt`
+1. for local setup include file paths in `paths.txt`
+2. select spacecraft and date at the top of the .py file
+3. check EXTM entry/exit times
+4. check BS file decoded
-2. calibrated data and metadata file production
+5. calibrated data and metadata file production
-3. processing on alsvid
+6. processing on alsvid
-4. validation versus SPIN data
+7. validation versus SPIN data

 History of the processing is documented at the [wiki](https://github.com/LiviaJanke/FGMEXT/wiki)

-The format of the `params.txt` file shall be:
+The format of the `paths.txt` file shall be:
 ```
-# params.txt
+# paths.txt
-# specifiy the parameters for the processing and file paths
+# specifiy the file paths
-craft = C1
-date_entry =  20010324
 path_lib = ./Lib/
 path_cal = /Volumes/cluster/calibration/
 path_bs  = /Volumes/cluster/bs/